weak-head/emacs.d/README.md

 git clone https://github.com/weak-head/emacs.d ~/.emacs.d
 ```

-Though I'm using [custom shortcuts](packages/which-key.el), most of my bindings are default.
+Though I'm using [custom shortcuts](packages/which-key.el), most of my bindings are set to default.
-If you want to have access to all the features and capabilities, please make sure to install the dependencies.
+If you want to have an access to the specific features and capabilities, please make sure to install the required dependencies.

 ## Check it out using Docker